Eigenvalues of the non-backtracking operator detached from the bulk: Introduction

-It was recently observed in \cite[Section 3.2]{dall2019optimized} that in fact, there is a real eigenvalue isolated \textit{inside} the bulk that corresponds to the ratio of the two largest eigenvalues \emph{outside} the bulk, as pictured in Figure \ref{figure}.
-Recall that $B$ is non-Hermitian with a complex spectrum, so that "inside" the bulk is understood as eigenvalues inside the circle of the spectrum.
+It was recently observed in \cite[Section 3.2]{dall2019optimized} that in fact, there is a real eigenvalue isolated \textit{inside} the bulk that corresponds to the ratio of the two largest eigenvalues \emph{outside} the bulk, {as displayed in the right panel} of Figure \ref{figure}.
+Recall that $B$ is non-Hermitian with a complex spectrum, so that `inside' the bulk is understood as eigenvalues inside the circle of the spectrum.
 To the best of our knowledge, this phenomenon has not been rigorously studied yet.
-In this paper, we prove the existence of this real eigenvalue inside the bulk for the stochastic block model (SBM) in a moderately sparse regime, where the mean degree goes to infinity faster than $\log n$.
+In this paper, we prove the existence of this real eigenvalue inside the bulk for the stochastic block model (SBM) {in the regime where the mean degree goes to infinity faster than $\log n$}.